-- 7. Water Supply Use.
-Water supply locations, access, method of filling trucks, period of water availability and procedures designed to maintain water quality at each location shall be approved by UMRWA in advance of use.
-Such use shall at no time reduce water supplies to the level that further use may be detrimental to aquatic resources or other established uses.
-Waterholes and other improvements relating to said water supplies shall be put into condition, prior to expected seasonal periods of precipitation or runoff, to avoid resource damage. - 8.
-Protection of Residual Trees.
-Contractor's operations shall not unnecessarily damage young growth or other trees to be reserved. - 9.
+- 7. Protection of Residual Trees.
+Contractor's operations shall not unnecessarily damage young growth or other trees to be reserved. - 8.
 Safety.
 Contractor's operations shall facilitate UMRWA's safe and practical inspection of Contractor's operations and conduct of other official duties on the Project Area.
 Contractor has/have all responsibility for compliance with safety requirements for Contractor's employees.